 A prime suspect

 There I was, chilling on the grass at Cornbury Festival (now called Wilderness Festival), gentle sunshine stroking my skin.
 Then some bloke chooses to eclipse the sun, standing about 5ft away.
 I look up, scowling, and recognise David Cameron, the one-day-to-be British prime minister.
 Darn it, that’s one photo I wish I’d taken (but I didn’t, so you’ll just have to take my word for it).
-If I knew then what I know now…well….just think….there might have been a slight accident, completely altering the history of the UK and even the world…. 😉 Here’s a montage of other happenings at Cornbury instead.
+If I knew then what I know now, I would have had a serious word with him – not that it would have altered the future history of the UK but at least I’d have tried…. ?
+Here’s a montage of other happenings at Cornbury instead.

 Getting heavy indoors

 Here’s one for the indoor types.
 The annual Desertfest in Camden takes place at the end of April, so it’s slightly outside of the main festival season.
 But it’s a music festival alright.
 A low-groove, bearded, tattooed, pierced celebration of all things desert rock.
 Originating from the arid Palm Springs area of California, the desert rock sound is a distinctive mix of grinding, tuned-down guitars, languid psychedelic tones and ribcage-busting bass.
 It’s a friendly and amusing bunch here, plus I get to spend time in Camden, one of London’s most colourful quarters.